yvesonline/just-recipes/README.md

 Just Recipes is a beautiful frontend for a recipe collection.

-It showcases using a static site generator, in this case [Gatsby](https://www.gatsbyjs.org/).
+It showcases using a static site generator, in this case [Gatsby](https://www.gatsbyjs.org/) in combination with [Bulma](https://bulma.io/).

 ## Site map